Restream/reindexer/replication.md

    - `slave` - replication as slave
    - `master` - replication as master
 - `master_dsn` DSN to master.
 Only cproto schema is supported
+- `timeout_sec` Network timeout for communication with master, in seconds
 - `cluster_id` Cluser ID - must be same for client and for master
 - `force_sync_on_logic_error` - Force resync on logic error conditions
 - `force_sync_on_wrong_data_hash` - Force resync if dataHash mismatch